-These are the most advanced of the ceramic courses, this course is designed to be taken as many times as necessary to develop a body of work involving ceramics and the professional skills needed by a creative entrepreneur.
+The most advanced of the ceramic courses, this course is designed to be taken as many times as necessary to develop a body of work involving ceramics and the professional skills needed by a creative entrepreneur.
 This course focuses on artistic production, ceramics research, materials and processes, contemporary and historical ceramics, audience engagement, professionalism and communication.